The Pulse of Fileless Cryptojacking Attacks: Malicious PowerShell Scripts: PowerShell-based Fileless Cryptojacking Malware

 \section{PowerShell-based Fileless Cryptojacking Malware}

 In-memory-only cryptojacking can run on memory exploiting PowerShell for execution \cite{handaya2020machine}.
-It also uses registry-resides persistent techniques.
 It is more dangerous than in-browser and in-host cryptojacking attacks because its evasion and persistent techniques are more sophisticated \cite{handaya2020machine}.
 Since fileless threats can give attackers command and control abilities with backdoors \cite{moussaileb2021survey}, a fileless cryptojacking can be converted to a data exfiltration activity or a ransomware attack.

 Similar to the fileless ransomware attacks \cite{moussaileb2021survey}, cryptojackers use open-source attack frameworks (Phase 1) to deliver malicious scripts using phishing emails or vulnerability exploitations (Phase 2) and exploit PowerShell to execute the payload on memory (Phase 3) and to create scheduled tasks for persistent mechanism (Phase 4) with continues download processes of malicious scripts\cite{sophos2019c}.
 Also, those malicious scripts are frequently stored and downloaded from text storage web services such as Pastebin.\cite{Gundert}.
 Attackers want a malicious connection to remain to spread throughout the network by escalating privileges (Phase 5) and exploiting common vulnerabilities such as the use of EternalBlue SMB vulnerability \cite{nakashima2017nsa} or RDP brute-forcing (Phase 6).
 This provides the cryptojackers large pools of CPU resources (Phase 7) in victim enterprises for efficient cryptocurrency mining slaves (Phase 8) \cite{sophos2019c} to gain illicit profit with cryptocurrencies (Phase 9).
 A fileless cryptojacking attack can be started with phishing emails, zero-day vulnerability exploitations, and hidden scripts of malicious websites~\cite{trendmicro2019b}.